Events - Good Times (Live Jive 2006)

 By 6pm with a fair few beers sunk, everyone was in fine form and the place was rockin!
 The lads (and a good number of guest performers) played off and on through the evening, right up until 11pm.
 The set list was too long to quote here, but included a huge range of old and new favourites.
 If it rocked - it was played.

 Around 11, the lads finally collapsed gratefully into nearby chairs as we got the bonfire going and began playing acoustic through into the wee hours...

-One of Kevin's oldest friends is Brian.
-Brian had come over from the Canary islands where he works as a professional musician and even after playing with the band for most of the day, he was still keen to play a set around the fire.
+One of Kevin's oldest friends is Brian Ransom.
+Brian had come over from the Canary islands where he worked as a professional musician for many years and even after playing with the band for most of the day, he was still keen to play a set around the fire.
 Brian is a superb guitarist and an extremely tough act to follow (so - very wisely - I didnt!) and he kept the crowd entertained well past the witching hour.

 As the fire soared skyward, I listened to Brian play as I watched the fire's golden sparks rise up to meet the silvery light of the stars overhead.
 It was nothing short of sublime.

 We carried on through the night and deep into the wee hours, taking turns to play, drum or sing.
 As the night wore on, some people began to drift away to their tents while others made themselves comfortable by the fire and slept out under the stars.